gazbert/bxbot/README.md

 1. Fetch the BX-bot image from [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/): `docker pull gazbert/bxbot:x.x.x` -
    replace `x.x.x` with the [Release](https://github.com/gazbert/bxbot/releases) version of the bot you want to run, e.g.
    `docker pull gazbert/bxbot:0.6.4`
-1. Run the Docker container: `docker container run --name bxbot-x.x.x -it gazbert/bxbot:x.x.x bash` - again, replace `x.x.x` with the bot release version, e.g. `docker container run --name bxbot-0.6.4 -it gazbert/bxbot:0.6.4 bash`
+1. Run the Docker container: `docker container run --name bxbot-0.6.4 -it gazbert/bxbot:0.6.4 bash` - substitute 0.6.4
+   with the version you want.
 1. Change into the bot's directory: `cd bxbot*`
 1. Configure the bot as required - see the main _[Configuration](#configuration-2)_ section.
    The bot's default configuration uses the